Censorship by Google: United States

 Google commonly removes search results to comply with Digital Millennium Copyright Act (DMCA)-related legal complaints.

 In 2002, "in an apparent response to criticism of its handling of a threatening letter from a Church of Scientology lawyer," Google began to make DMCA "takedown" letters public, posting such notices on the Chilling Effects archive (now Lumen), which archives legal threats made against Internet users and Internet sites.

 In mid-2016, Google conducted a two-month standoff with writer Dennis Cooper after deleting his Blogger and Gmail accounts without warning or explanation following a single anonymous complaint.
 The case drew worldwide media attention, and finally resulted in Google returning Cooper's content to him.

 In mid-2018, Google permanently barred conspiracy theorist Alex Jones from using its subsidiary company YouTube.
 Jones' channel InfoWars responded by "accusing the companies of censorship".

 In mid-2019, Google allegedly suspended Tulsi Gabbard's advertisements for her presidential campaign, while the candidate was at the height of public interest.
 Gabbard sued Google for $50 million in damages.

+In 2025, after an investigation by the House of Representatives' Committee on the Judiciary, Google offered several banned users the opportunity to return to YouTube and reinstate their account.